Natolin: History

-On 14 May 1951, the area, including Natolin and Moczydło, was incorporated into the city of Warsaw.
+Natolin and Moczydło were incorporated into the city of Warsaw on 14 May 1951.

-Buildings of the housing estate of Natolin at Belgradzka Street in 2015.
+Buildings in Wyżyny at Belgradzka Street, developed in the 1980s.

-Beginning in 1981, throughout the 1980s, between Pileckiego, Stryjeńskich, and Przy Bażantarni Streets, and Komisji Edukacji Narodowej Avenue, was constructed the housing estate of Wyżyny, consisting of large panel system multifamily residential buildings.
-Later, beginning in 1987, and continuing throughout the 1990s and 2000s, to the south and east were also constructed a series of housing estates of multifamily residential buildings, as part of the development of the neighbourhood of Natolin.
-It also partially encompassed the nearby neighbourhood of Kabaty.
+Beginning in 1981, the series of housing estate the Wolica and Wyżyny, were developed in the area of Natolin, consisting of high-rise apartment buildings built in a large panel system technique.
 Both developments were designed by Jacek Jan Nowicki.

 In 1994, the neighbourhood became part of the then-established city district of Ursynów.
 Natolin Park and Potocki Palace, historically associated with it, became part of Wilanów instead.
-In 1998, the district of was subdivided into the areas of the City Information System, with Natolin becoming one of them.

-On 7 April 1995, there was opened the Natolin station of the M1 line of the Warsaw Metro rapid transit underground syststem, placed at the intersection of Belgradzka Street and Komisji Edukacji Narodowej Avenue.

-Between 1992 and 2002, at 3 Przy Bażantarni Street, was constructed the Catholic Blessed Ladislas of Gielniów Church.
-Between 1993 and 2003, at 21 Stryjeńskich Street, was also built the Catholic Church of the Presentation of Jesus.
+In 1998, the district was subdivided into the areas of the City Information System, with Natolin becoming one of them.
+In 1995, the Natolin station of the M1 line of the Warsaw Metro rapid transit underground system was opened at the intersection of Belgradzka Street and Komisji Edukacji Narodowej Avenue.
+Between 1992 and 2003, two Catholic temples were built in Natolin, including the Blessed Ladislas of Gielniów Church at 3 Przy Bażantarni Street, and the Church of the Presentation of Jesus was also built at 21 Stryjeńskich Street.

-Between 2002 and 2004, in the area of 13 Stryjeńskich Street, was constructed a housing estate of VitaParc, consisting of five multifamily residential buildings.

-Throughout 2000s and 2010s, in the area were developed four urban parks.
-They were the Moczydełko Park opened in 2009, Birch Woods Park in 2010, Przy Bażantarni Park between 2008 and 2013, and Silent Unseen Park in 2016.
+Between 2002 and 2004, the housing estate of VitaParc was developed in the area of 13 Stryjeńskich Street, consisting of five multifamily residential buildings.
+Throughout 2000s and 2010s, four urban parks were developed in the neighbourhood, including Przy Bażantarni Park opened in 2008, Moczydełko Park in 2009, Birch Woods Park in 2010, and Silent Unseen Park in 2016.